-Studies show that hospice care doesn't start soon enough a lot of the time.
+Studies show that hospice care starts later a lot of the time.
 Hospice is sometimes resisted by the doctor, the patient, or the patient's family because they think it means "giving up" or there's no hope.
-You should know that you can leave hospice anytime and start active cancer treatment.
+You should know you can leave hospice anytime and start active cancer treatment.
 But hospice gives people hope to live a good life until the end, making the most of each day, even when very sick.

-Some doctors don't talk about hospice, so the patient or a family member may have to bring it up.
+Some doctors don't discuss hospice, so the patient or a family member may have to bring it up.
 If your treatment isn't working and you're out of options, you might want to talk to your doctor or a member of your cancer care team about hospice.

 Home care and inpatient hospice care